How The Grant Map verifies its data

 Weekly link health checks

-If an official page stays dead for three consecutive weekly checks, the program is flagged for retirement and marked closed in our directory once that streak is reviewed, instead of being left up looking current.
-The three-week window exists so a temporary website outage does not retire a real, running program.
+If an official page returns a 404 or 410 (the server confirming the page is gone) for three consecutive weekly checks, the program is automatically marked closed in our directory instead of being left up looking current.
+A connection failure or bot-block alone never retires a program, since those are often live sites that simply refuse our checker.
+The three-week window exists so a temporary outage does not retire a real, running program.

 Federal figures held to a single verified canon